nofusscomputing/centurion_role_git/docs/projects/ansible/collection/centurion/roles/git/create.md

 ### Migrate repository

-To obtain the keys and values for mapping `git_gitea_migrate`, navigate to your local gitea's swagger docs for endpoint `/repos/migrate`.
+To obtain the keys and values for mapping `git_gitea_repo_migrate`, navigate to your local gitea's swagger docs for endpoint `/repos/migrate`.

 ## Workflow